Cyclones Mandous and ARB 03

-Severe Cyclonic Storm Mandous (Note: The name was provided by United Arab Emirates, which means treasure box in Arabic.) (/mændəs/) was the third cyclonic storm, as well as the third most intense tropical cyclone of the 2022 North Indian Ocean cyclone season.
+Severe Cyclonic Storm Mandous (Note: The name Mandous (Arabic: مندوس, [manduːs]) was contributed by the United Arab Emirates and refers to wooden chests used to hold valuables in Arabic.) was the third cyclonic storm, as well as the third most intense tropical cyclone of the 2022 North Indian Ocean cyclone season.
 The remnants of the system later regenerated into Deep Depression ARB 03 in the Arabian Sea.
 The system struck the Andaman and Nicobar Islands, as well as South India.

 Meteorological history

 The Indian Meteorological Department issued a bulletin stating that a tropical depression had formed in the Bay of Bengal and was designated BOB 09.
 The JTWC, released a TCFA on the system, stating that it could intensify further, because of very warm waters and low to moderate wind shear, designating it Invest 96B.
 A day later, both the JTWC and IMD classified this low pressure as a "cyclonic storm" and it was named Mandous.
 Mandous continued tracking westward, and later, attaining wind speeds of 65 mph, strengthened into a Severe Cyclonic Storm.
 As it continued tracking westward, land interaction caused in to fall to Cyclonic Storm intensity.
 It later made landfall around Chennai, India as a Deep Depression.
 It fell to Depression intensity, and later degenerated into a remnant low.